Artificial Life. A debate with our Chancellor

 As we formulate a responsible approach to technology, Msgr.
 Pegoraro suggests that this be done in a transdisciplinary way, with a focus on quality dialogue between scientists, psychologists, philosophers, and theologians.
 He believes that we must be prudent as we consider the consequences of technology especially on human life but also on the environment, and he raised the example of the effects of genetically modified organisms on agriculture, which can disrupt environmental equilibrium and the use of which does not change the reality that the of the price and distribution of food is often defined by the market.
 Respect, prudence and cooperation can help us to take care of life, human life and all life.

-(By Kathryn Bowers, ND University.
+(By Kathryn Bowers, Notre Dame University Rome.
 Original text: English)